 Each plant and its produce are subject to scrutiny according to the biosecurity restrictions of Queensland.
 You cannot be certain of which plants you can take.
 Therefore, for every plant or product, you must contact the Department of Agriculture and Fisheries.
 You will need to create an inventory of your plants and obtain interstate and intrastate certification for moving plants.
 To get the certificate, contact a biosecurity accredited certifier or inspector in Sunshine Coast or Queensland.
 Even your Sunshine Coast removals company can help you follow due process by guiding you to contact the concerned authorities.

 When relocating to Sunshine Coast, keep in mind the entire Queensland state is a biosecurity zone for the following plants:

 There are strict rules to control the movement of soil, plants, or items that were or may have been in contact with these plants.
 A few of the restricted and invasive plants prohibited in Sunshine Coast are non-indigenous acacias, witchweed, spiked pepper, prickly pear, Mexican Bean Tree, honey locust, candleberry myrtle, bitterweed, and much more.

 The entire list of restricted and prohibited invasive plants with botanical names is mentioned on the Queensland Government website for business.
 It is essential to understand your responsibility while moving with plants.
-Even your hired removals in Sunshine Coast will ask about them and urge you to get proper certificates for a smooth move.
+Even your hired professionals for Affordable removals in Sunshine Coast will ask about them and urge you to get proper certificates for a smooth move.

 To make your move less stressful mentioned below are things you can do.